 Rebecca became a Trustee in 2015, and Chair in 2020.
-She volunteers for, and provides mentoring and leadership to, a variety of philanthropic, education, tourism, and arts charities.
-In addition, Rebecca has over 20 years of governance experience in the sustainability, primary processing, local government, financial services, and property development sectors.
+She has volunteered for, and provided mentoring and leadership to, a variety of philanthropic, education, tourism, and arts charities.
+In addition, Rebecca has over 20 years of governance experience in the sustainability, local government, and property development sectors.
 She was appointed to the Todd Corporation board in 2021.
 Rebecca is proud of the Foundation’s commitment to continuously evolving its strategy and practice, and of it being a leader in the philanthropic sector.

 Deputy Chair, Trustee